easegress-io/easegress/doc/developer-guide.md

 # Extending Easegress

 Let's suppose that you have a requirement or a feature enhancement in your mind.
-The most common way to extend Easegress is to develop a new Object or Filter.
+The most common way to extend Easegress is to develop a new Object or Filter. [egbuilder](./egbuilder.md) provides tools to quickly create, build, and run Easegress with custom plugins.

 ## Developing an Object